 First things first.
 What's your management style?

 There's a time and place for all management styles.
 No one style is good or bad, but it is how and when leaders use them that determines success or failure.
-Understanding your management style and how it impacts employee engagement is crucial to the success of your company.
+Understanding your management style and how it impacts employee engagement is crucial to the success of your company (and avoiding leadership mistakes).